 What noises did you contribute to the earthly symphony today?
 Words of kindness?
 Or keeping silence when tempted to criticize?
 Did you actually sing?
 Did you laugh?
 Did your brakes screech?
 Did you snore?

 What noises did you listen to today?
 Water flowing through pipes?
 A bird’s scrabbling in the dirt?
 The sound of your loved one breathing softly in his or her sleep?
 Was it music to your ears?
 Did you enjoy any moments of silence?

-Take time throughout your day to listen—for the space between the sounds.
+So take time throughout your day to listen—for the space between the sounds.
 Breathe into that space.
-Who knows -- what might be waiting there?
+Who knows — what might be waiting there?